trevorsibanda/zimpayments/README.md

 PayNow Zimbabwe
 -------

 Paynow is a trading name of Softwarehouse (Private) Limited, a Payment Service Provider which is a member of the Webdev Group.
-Webdev was established in 2001 and remains the market leader 'all things online'.
-We develop and maintain software solutions for several blue chip financial institutions in Zimbabwe and the SADC region.
-Other Webdev online properties in Zimbabwe include www.classifieds.co.zw, www.property.co.zw, www.txt.co.zw.
+Supports EcoCash, TeleCash, ZimSwitch, Mastercard and Visa

 Example Usage: